mikalv/msgr/docs/bridge_status.md

 ## Signal
-- **Code status**: The bridge now ships with a REST client that targets `signal-cli-rest-api`, handling account linking, outbound messaging, inbound polling, and acknowledgement cleanup while persisting session hints to disk.
+- **Code status**: The bridge now ships with a REST client that targets `signal-cli-rest-api`, handling account linking, outbound messaging with attachment uploads, inbound polling, and acknowledgement cleanup while persisting session hints to disk.
 The daemon wiring from previous work remains and now has a concrete client implementation.
-- **Missing work**: Harden the REST client with attachment uploads, error retry/backoff, device slot management, and end-to-end integration tests against a running `signal-cli` deployment.
+- **Missing work**: Harden the REST client with streaming uploads for large media, error retry/backoff, device slot management, and end-to-end integration tests against a running `signal-cli` deployment.
 - **Operational blockers**: Operators must deploy and secure the REST API, provision device slots, and feed credentials before the bridge can join the real network.